-Facebook has emerged as one of the biggest marketing and promotional channels for small business and a medium to get Facebook reviews or recommendations as they are now called.
-It’s also an emerging local business discovery engine, providing pages to businesses to interact, connect and share news with their customers or followers.
+Facebook has emerged as one of the biggest marketing and promotional channels for small businesses and a medium to get Facebook reviews or recommendations as they are now called.
+It’s also an emerging local business discovery engine, providing pages to businesses to interact, connect, and share the news with their customers or followers.
 Businesses are in a rush to get Facebook recommendations that help build a credible and authentic online image.

 So, what makes it possible for businesses to get more reviews on Facebook?
 There is a lot of thought and strategy that goes into handling a Facebook business page and driving the maximum results from it.